-Caroline: Employer brand is hugely important to HR leaders for a number of reasons.
+Caroline: Employer brand is hugely important to for a number of reasons.
+It shapes the way employees understand and live the organisation’s purpose and values, and employees are critical to business success.
 Besides it being the bedrock of your talent strategy, it’s instrumental for aligning HR objectives to corporate targets and vision throughout the employee lifecycle.

 Recruitment and on-boarding are pivotal programmes for embedding your employer brand.
 It ensures there is no gap between employee expectations and the reality of working for a company.

 In a world where the job market is increasingly competitive, it’s not a ‘nice-to-have’ but an absolute necessity for a sustainable business model.
 From shaping future leaders to increasing employee engagement and performance, employer brand sits right at the heart.
 It’s the glue that keeps everything together.

 What are the differences between an employer brand and a brand?